IPMUCD3/ml-in-cosmology/README.md

 ## ml-in-cosmology

-A fork of George Stein's [initial list](https://github.com/georgestein/ml-in-cosmology) (updated until June 2022) of published machine learning applications to cosmology, organized by subject matter and arxiv posting date.
+A fork of George Stein's [initial list](https://github.com/georgestein/ml-in-cosmology) (updated until July 2022) of published machine learning applications to cosmology, organized by subject matter and arxiv posting date.

 Here, we (researchers at IPMU CD3) attempt to keep it up to date.